 A twist on the classic Pros and Cons list

-You have likely made one of these lists before.
-You know the drill, the reasons “for” doing something go on one side of the piece of paper, and the reasons “not” to do something go on the other.
+You know, the drill, the reasons “for” doing something go on one side of the piece of paper, and the reasons “not” to do something go on the other.

-I mean, I might be able to think of 10 “pro” reasons to move that range from “better weather” to “restaurant choices,” but if “I have nowhere to live,” is on the con side, that should hold a bit more weight.
+I mean, I might think of 10 “pro” reasons to move that range from “better weather” to “restaurant choices,” but if “I have nowhere to live” is on the con side, that should hold a bit more weight.

-This will help you make a more informed decision, or validate a decision your subconscious thought has already decided.
+This will help you make a more informed decision or validate a decision your subconscious thought has already decided.

-If it worries you that you might be too emotionally invested, you can always have a trusted third party, check it over for you.
+If it worries you that you might be too emotionally invested, you can always have a trusted third party check it over for you.

 Embrace Non-Binary Thinking